Skip to main content

 How do I get the Excel Importer to split an Excel file into multiple Purchase Orders/Invoices?

-You need to map a field from the import file to the document number to group the lines into multiple documents.
+You can find information on this here.
 If you want Business Central to assign a document number, you can use the "Replace Document No." setting.
 More help can be found here.
 You can also look at our example where we have used this feature.

 Sales Documents